cardo-org/Rembus.jl/examples/Examples.md

 Where:

-- `ctx` is a state value used by the `server` constructor and shared between all provided methods.
+- `ctx` is a state value passed to the `server` constructor and shared between all provided methods.
-- `component` is the client component twin object.
+- `component` is an object representing the component that made the request.

-The `component` value is useful when the method is made available only to authenticated components, for example:
+The `component` value is useful when the method has to be available only to authenticated components, for example:

 ```julia